zmike/zmike.github.io/_posts/2021-04-05-you-want-it-i-got-it.md

 So you want features is what you're saying.

-Let's see where things stand after the weekend:
+Let's see where things stand in today's zink-wip snapshot:
 * **GL_OES_tessellation_shader**, **GL_OES_gpu_shader5** - this is a [mesamatrix bug](https://github.com/MightyCreak/mesamatrix/issues/193); zink can't reach GL 4.0 without supporting them, so obviously they are supported
 * **GL_ARB_bindless_texture** - the final boss
 * **GL_ARB_cl_event** - not (yet) supported by mesa